 Lehmiller also found that forced sex fantasies were correlated with particular traits, such as active fantasy lives, the ability to separate sex from emotions, and thrill seeking.

 Turning the Tables

-As with fantasies about being forced to have sex, Lehmiller found that people with active fantasy lives, the ability to separate sex from emotions, and thrill seeking were common characteristics among people who fantasize about forcing others to have sex.
+As with fantasies about being forced to have sex, Lehmiller found that active fantasy lives, the ability to separate sex from emotions, and thrill seeking were common characteristics among people who fantasize about forcing others to have sex.
 However, there was no correlation with being a victim of sexual assault.

 Is BDSM the Answer?

 While I’m fairly open to trying new things, and the idea of a man “raping” me due to uncontrolled lust has some appeal, none of that holds a candle to the D/s components of CNC.
 I am certain that my forced sex fantasies are rooted in my core desire to submit and have my control taken from me.
-And it seems to me that many other people who have these fantasies probably also have D/s inclinations, but researchers either aren’t bothering to suss that out or research participants aren’t aware of the reasons for their fantasies.
-If more research about forced sex fantasies specifically examined correlations with BDSM, I suspect rape fantasies would become far less mysterious.
+And it seems to me that many other people who have these fantasies probably also have D/s inclinations.
+But researchers either aren’t bothering to suss that out or research participants aren’t aware of the reasons for their fantasies.
+If more research about forced sex fantasies examined correlations with BDSM, I suspect rape fantasies would become far less mysterious.